UK’s CDC Group in all likelihood to invest over Rs100 crore in Veritas Finance

 RELATED POSTS :

-In December, D. Arulmany, coping with a director and chief govt at Veritas, informed Mint that the business enterprise becomes trying to close the monetary year 2016-17 with a mortgage e-book of Rs100 crore.
+In December, D. Arulmany, coping with a director and chief govt at Veritas, informed Mint that the business enterprise is trying to close the monetary year 2016-17 with a mortgage e-book of Rs100 crore.

 CDC Group has been a lively investor in non-public creditors, specializing in providing financial offerings to bottom-of-the-pyramid customers and small companies.

-In January 2016, CDC invested $50 million (about Rs.330 crore) as tier II capital in microfinance group Janalakshmi Financial Services Pvt.
+In January 2016, CDC invested $50 million (about Rs.330 crore) as tier II capital in the microfinance group Janalakshmi Financial Services Pvt.
 Ltd, an erstwhile microfinance group that is now a small finance bank.

-CDC’s different microfinance bets in India consist of Equitas Holdings Ltd, Ujjivan Financial Services Ltd, and Utkarsh Micro Finance Ltd.
+CDC’s microfinance bets in India consist of Equitas Holdings Ltd, Ujjivan Financial Services Ltd, and Utkarsh Micro Finance Ltd.

 It invested $16 million in Chennai-based microfinance employer Equitas Holdings in 2013.